-FUSE is a modern co-working space with a West Coast feel.
-It's located on the second floor at 292 Gower Point Road in Lower Gibsons.
-The space features ocean and mountain views, and is steps away from coffee shops, restaurants, and the Gibsons Public Market.
+FUSE Gibsons is a modern co-working space for independent workers, creatives, and entrepreneurs living in, or visiting, the Sunshine Coast of BC.
+The space, located in lower Gibsons, features ocean and mountain views, and is steps away from coffee shops, restaurants, and the Gibsons Public Market.

-- High speed Internet access
+High speed Internet access

-- Kitchen with an induction burner, toaster oven, and mini fridge
+Kitchen with an induction burner, toaster oven, and mini fridge

-- Large front patio with an ocean view
+Large front patio with an ocean view

-- High quality printer and office equipment
+High quality printer and office equipment

 Between January 2013 and January 2015, Deer Crossing The Art Farm founded and operated Fuse work hub out of the Community Futures office in Sechelt.
 During this time, FUSE-run programs helped launch 10 new or re-vamped social enterprises, while numerous FUSE workshops, open houses and gatherings attracted diverse groups of creative and social entrepreneurs from up and down the Sunshine Coast.

 In January 2015, The Art Farm decided it was no longer practical for them to operate the FUSE pilot location in Sechelt.
-With continued demand for shared space in Sechelt, Community Futures stepped in to continue to offer space under the name Work Hub 2, while the broader FUSE initiative was briefly put on hold to allow for some re-thinking the initial vision.
+With continued demand for shared space in Sechelt, Community Futures stepped in to continue to offer space under the name Work Hub 2, while the broader FUSE initiative was briefly put on hold to allow for some re-thinking of the initial vision.